zhiyuli/subset_nwm_data_scripts/README.rst

 reservoir and HUCs; Remove GDAL; Add pyproj and numpy to dependency list;

-What's new in 1.1.3 ?
+What’s new in 1.1.3 ?
 ---------------------

 1) Support subsetting more files:

-1-1) "tm01" and "tm02" of each time stamp in analysis\_assim model
+1-1) “tm01” and “tm02” of each time stamp in analysis_assim model
 configuration

-1-2) the "terrain" files in all model configurations
+1-2) the “terrain” files in all model configurations

 2) speed up spatial query on grid files (forcing, land and terrain) using GDAL and further reduce size of supporting files

 3) add GDAL as a new dependency

-What's new in 1.1.2 and 1.1.1?
+What’s new in 1.1.2 and 1.1.1?
 ------------------------------

 First two releases